Virginia · South

 Tick risk in Charlotte County, Virginia

-Charlotte County covers 4 towns and carries the 21st-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 44 cases per 100,000 people a year (85th of 1378 counties in the South).
+Charlotte County covers 4 towns.
+Its CDC Lyme rate of 44 cases per 100,000 people a year ranks in the top 14% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Tick species in Charlotte County